serverless/serverless/docs/deployment.md

 *  Save copies of your updated `lambdas-cf.json` to your local project and your project's S3 bucket in the correct stage/region.
 *  Perform a Cloudformation stack update to create/update/delete your modified lambdas.

-## Endpoint/API Gateway Deployment Process:
+## Api Gateway/Endpoint Deployment Process:

 Needs documentation...